HCL-TECH-SOFTWARE/digital-experience/docs/reference/newly_unsupported_features.md

-# Newly unsupported features and themes for HCL Digital Experience 8.5 and 9.0 {#newly_unsupported_features .concept}
+# Newly unsupported features and themes for HCL Digital Experience 8.5 and 9.0

 Newly unsupported features and themes must be removed prior to migration.